stampit-org/stamp-specification/README.md

 const newObject = composable();
 ```

-It has property `.compose` which is also a function.
+It has property `.compose()` which is also a function:

 ```js
 assert(typeof composable.compose === 'function');
 ```

-When called the `.compose` function creates new composable using the current composable as a base, composed with a list of *composables* passed as arguments.
+When called the `.compose()` method creates new composable using the current composable as a base, composed with a list of *composables* passed as arguments:

 ```js
 const combinedComposable = baseComposable.compose(composable1, composable2, composable3);
 ```